 Anyone hoping to manufacture a truly low-carbon concrete will have to either capture and store the emissions from heating the cement kiln or power the machinery with renewable energy.
 The more significant challenge is cleaning up the carbon released during clinker production.
 This is because these emissions are the result of a chemical reaction rather than the burning of a dirty, if ultimately replaceable, fuel.
 It is already possible to use waste materials – such as fly ash from coal power stations and slag from steel production – to supplement (and thereby reduce) the presence of clinker.
 But these substitutes aren’t always readily available where are needed, and they don’t necessarily mimic the desirable traits of the real thing.

 For instance, an alternative concrete formula may take longer to dry, and the delayed construction process will inevitably be more expensive.
-According to Jeremy Gregory, executive director of MIT’s Concrete Sustainability Hub, a cultural resistance to change in the construction sector is the most significant barrier to the adoption of low-carbon cements.
+According to Jeremy Gregory, executive director of MIT’s Concrete Sustainability Hub, cultural resistance to change in the construction sector is the most significant barrier to the adoption of low-carbon cement.
 While budgets and project timelines can be expanded, it is more difficult to convince engineers to use a new and novel material.

 “Anytime engineers make something with concrete, there are usually high stakes involved,” Gregory says.
 “It’s much easier to say: ‘Portland cement is reliable; we’ve been using it for decades, and we know that it works.’
 On the other hand, if we’re going to do anything about climate change, we’re going to have to change our behaviours in all kinds of ways.”